I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/nc-ucxroothub-evt-ucx-roothub-control-urb.md

 <p>This callback function does not return a value.</p>

 ## -remarks
-<p>The client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188048">UcxRootHubCreate</a>
- method.</p>

-<p>The driver either provides callbacks for all of the individual feature request types, as shown in the first example, or it can provide a single handler of type <i>EVT_UCX_ROOTHUB_CONTROL_URB</i> that UCX calls for all hub and port control transfers.</p>

-<p>The client driver returns completion status in <i>Request</i> and in the USBD_STATUS
-    in the URB header.
-The driver can complete the WDFREQUEST asynchronously.</p>

-<p>This example shows how to register callbacks for individual feature request types.</p>

-<p>Here is a sample implementation of one of the URB-specific request handlers.</p>

-<p>The client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188048">UcxRootHubCreate</a>
+<p>The client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="buses._ucxroothubcreate">UcxRootHubCreate</a>
  method.</p>

 <p>The driver either provides callbacks for all of the individual feature request types, as shown in the first example, or it can provide a single handler of type <i>EVT_UCX_ROOTHUB_CONTROL_URB</i> that UCX calls for all hub and port control transfers.</p>